 Come with an open, upbeat attitude.
 We want to make an inclusive and supportive community of photographers, so being respectful, supportive, and engaging is important.

 We treat each other with mutual respect.

-We do not engage in disruptive or unsafe behavior that disturbs others, threaten others physically, or engaging in verbal harassment.
+We do not engage in disruptive or unsafe behavior that disturbs others, threatening others physically, or engaging in verbal harassment.

 We don’t act unreasonably or interfering with others’ use of the facilities (online or in-person) or class time.